 - 3. Slice Seq will not work unless we choose a modulation signal to work with it.
 Touch one of the three black boxes below the Slice Seq parameter to bring up the Modulation Parameters screen. - 4.
 Choose a value for Source.
 For demonstration purposes we suggest you choose TRIG and touch the cell or push the Play button to trigger playback. - 5.
 Press INFO until you see the Waveform screen.
-Trigger playback of this cell by pressing the Triangular Play button in the top right corner of the screen.
-When bitbox receives a CV pulse on EXT1, you will see the waveform move around to change the selected slice position.
-Press Play at different times and you will hear the randomly selected slice.
-You can also trigger playback by sending a CV pulse to the CV jack for this cell.
-Playing the MIDI note that corresponds to this cell on MIDI Channel 10 will also cause a random slice to be selected and triggered.
-If you are using a CV input as the modulation source (EXT 1 through 8), the position of the slice selector cursor may change several times before the note is triggered again, or it might not change at all.
+Trigger playback of this cell by pressing the triangular Play button in the top right corner of the screen.
+Each time you press play, the Trig modulation will select a different slice to play at random. - 6.
+Connect a CV signal to EXT 1. - 7.
+Set Modulation source to EXT 1 and set Slice Seq to Forward.
+Now, when bitbox receives a CV pulse on EXT1, the current slice position will advance to the next slice.
+Press Play or use any of the other ways to trigger a cell repeatedly and you should hear the slices advance with each CV pulse.
+If you are using a CV input as the modulation source (EXT

+1 through 8), the position of the slice selector cursor may change several times before the note is triggered again, or it might not change at all.
 It depends on the frequency of the note trigger compared to the frequency of the CV input.